diva-exchange/diva-dockerized/README.md

-# DIVA.EXCHANGE "Dockerized"
+# DIVA "Dockerized"
-This project has the following purpose: even if DIVA.EXCHANGE consists of several independent modules, it still should be easy to have the complete environment available.
+This project has the following purpose: even if DIVA consists of several independent modules, it still should be easy to have the complete environment available.

 Online Demo and Test sites:
-* https://testnet.diva.exchange - The public DIVA.EXCHANGE testnet.
+* https://testnet.diva.exchange - The public DIVA testnet.
 Everybody can join.

 ## Get Started
 Basically there are two options: either join an existing network or create your own.

 To start with, it is recommended to join the existing DIVA test network.
 The test network can be explored on https://testnet.diva.exchange.

-### Docker Compose & Clone the Code
+### Docker Compose
-**IMPORTANT**: To start a local DIVA testnet, make sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed.
+**IMPORTANT**: Make sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed.
 Check your Docker Compose installation by executing `docker compose version` in a terminal.

+### Cloning the Code
 If you don't have a github account, create one on github.com.
 Fork the project to your own github repository.

 Then clone the code repository: